 -

-Alternatively, feel free to take your own food and drink, even your own bottle of wine (the overnight Ski Train is an exception where no alcohol is allowed).
+Alternatively, feel free to take your own food and drink, even your own bottle of wine if you like.

 -

-The bar car also sells Paris metro tickets, individually and in carnets of 10.
+The bar car also sells Paris metro tickets.
 They charge only slightly more than you'd pay at the metro station in Paris, so if you have to cross Paris to catch an onward train this is the best way to buy your metro ticket.

 Power outlets for laptops & mobiles